hyprside/hyprside/README.md

 * **Immutable core** → The system is separated into 2 partitions: User Data and System Data
   * **System Data** contains the immutable system image that is swapped on every update
   * **User Data** contains the user's files and apps that were installed
-* **Centralized configuration** → the **HyprRegistry** replaces scattered config files, allowing everything that would normally require a terminal to be configured from the settings app
+* **Centralized configuration** → the **registry** replaces scattered config files, allowing everything that would normally require a terminal to be configured from the settings app
 * **UI-first system** → all core applications are built with HyprUI
 * **Performance-first** → static Rust binaries, no unnecessary layers
 * **Hot-reload everything** → configuration changes apply instantly; the compositor never restarts